The Financial Logic of Concierge Medicine

 Most concierge practices operate a hybrid financial model, collecting retainers for enhanced access and services while continuing to bill insurance for covered medical encounters.
 This dual revenue structure is more complex to manage than either a pure retainer model or a pure fee-for-service model, but it also provides financial resilience and maximizes revenue for the practice.

 The insurance billing component of a concierge practice requires particular attention because the services rendered, longer visits, more comprehensive assessments, more extensive care coordination, justify higher-level coding than the truncated encounters typical of conventional practice.
 A 45-minute established patient visit with comprehensive examination and complex medical decision-making warrants different coding than a 15-minute problem-focused encounter, and the documentation must support the level of service billed.
 This is where technology investment directly affects revenue.
-An EMR with sophisticated ambient documentation captures the clinical detail necessary to support appropriate coding, and a billing engine with a high first-pass claim rate ensures that those appropriately coded claims are accepted and paid without the friction of denials and resubmissions.
+Documentation that captures the genuine depth of the encounter supports appropriate coding, and a billing engine that submits clean claims the first time spares the practice the slow bleed of denials and resubmissions.

 The interplay between retainer revenue and insurance revenue should be monitored with disciplined reporting.
 Practices should understand, with precision, what percentage of total revenue comes from retainers versus insurance collections, what the average insurance reimbursement per patient visit looks like, and how these numbers trend over time.
 This financial visibility enables strategic decisions about panel size adjustments, retainer pricing changes, and service scope modifications that keep the practice on a sustainable trajectory.